jacobsimpson/nvim-lua-manual/site/content/docs/interacting/_index.md

 print("Something really important.")
 ```

+This is analogous to the `echo` command in VimScript.

 ## Displaying something

 there is a `confirm` API method in Vim documentation that asks questions and returns the selected response.